 If panel requires additional adjustment after removing clamps, slightly loosen each screw and adjust panel as necessary.
 Tighten screws upon completion.

 12. Starting at the corners, re-install the gasket into the gasket channel in the frame.
 Make sure the gasket is fully seated.
+This may take some force.

 Grille - Plinth Installation